-MCMICRO is open source, community supported software that uses Docker and workflow software to create pipelines for analyzing microscopy-based images of tissues, with an emphasis on highly multiplexed methods and single-cell data.
-Data is processed sequentially using algorithms (modules) developed in different research groups.
+MCMICRO is an open source, community supported software that uses Docker and workflow software to create pipelines for analyzing microscopy-based images of tissues.
+MCMICRO processes data sequentially using algorithms (modules) developed in different research groups.

-High-plex tissue imaging is a new field involving a wide range of imaging technologies and the best image analysis approach is not always clear.
-MCMICRO therefore implements a “multiple choice” approach in which users can select among different modules for critical processing steps.
+High-plex tissue imaging is a new interdisciplinary field involving a wide range of imaging technologies, and the best image analysis approach is not always clear.
+MCMICRO implements a “multiple choice” approach that allows users to select different modules for customized image processing.

 Modules are being added to MCMICRO incrementally by a diverse developer community seeded by the NCI Human Tissue Atlas Network.
-See what modules we are currently using, check out instructions to add your own modules, or get help from the community.
+See what modules we are currently using, view our growing community, or get help from the community.